michaeljvaldes/arcanis/README.md

-# chatterfang
+# arcanis

-A POC for creating a chatterfang REST service with django
+A POC for creating Arcanis, a django REST service replacement for chatterfang

 To run a dev environment: